USGS-R/training-curriculum/content/usgs-packages/geoknife_Discovery.md

     ## attr(,"package")
     ## [1] "geoknife"

 Now that we have a defined fabric, we can explore what variables and time period are within that data.
 First, we use `query` to determine what variables exist.
-You'll notice that the accessor function `variable` returns NA.
-This is fine when you are just exploring available data; however, exploring avaialble times requires that the variable be defined.
+You'll notice that the function `variable` returns NA.
+This is fine when you are just exploring available data; however, exploring available times requires that the variable be defined.
 Thus, we need to set which variable from the dataset will be used.
 Then, we can explore times that are available in the data.

 ``` r
 # no variables defined yet